paulferri2407/comp0034_week8/activities/1_flask_login.md

 - Close the browser and reopen within a minute, you should still be logged in (logout shows in the navbar)
 - Close the browser and wait longer than a minute, you should be logged out (login shows in the navbar)
 - Choose Logout from the navbar, you should be logged out (login shows in the navbar)

+You have already used the @login_required decorator to the logout function.
+Add this to any other routes that you wish the user to be logged in before they can view it.